-Usually, we make sure that our dryer lint traps are clean, but we don’t consider cleaning the dryer vent inside.
+Usually, we make sure that our dryer lint traps are clean, but we don’t consider cleaning the dryer vent inside and Dryer Machine Error Message for Clogged Dryer Vent.
 Cleaning the lint trap isn’t enough.
 Reportedly, clothes dryers are one of the leading causes of hazardous fires in homes in the United States.

 Thankfully, clogged dryer vents are pretty easy to avoid.
 This occurs when lint and debris accumulate in your dryer’s hose and vent duct, restricting airflow, and forcing exhaust gases to back up and start a fire.
 Regular inspection and dryer vent cleaning prevent a clogged dryer vent.
 With a more efficient dryer, your home will be safer, and you’ll save money.